antevens/boatcontrol/README.md

 to minimize signal degradation or distortion._

-_Note that this includes the I2C bus which can be used to communicate directly with all devices on the main or addon boards_
+_Note that this includes the I2C bus which can be used to communicate directly with all devices on the main and addon boards_

 ![Raspberry_Pi_Pinout](images/GPIO-Pinout-Diagram-2.png)

 ### RPi HAT / Jetson GPIO Interface
-The board has a regular GPIO header, there are two ways to connect an RPi or Nvidia Jetson device to the board.
+Using the GPIO header there are two ways to connect an RPi or Nvidia Jetson device to the board.
 1. Install female pin header on the Boatcontrol, mount the device directly in the upside down position, if you choose this option make sure the particular board you are mounting has enough clearance.*